 Questions provide students the initial direction for developing deeper understanding.
 Guiding questions may help students grasp the important disciplinary ideas surrounding a health focus or context and related themes or topics.
-Questions provide a framework, purpose, and direction for learning and a connection to personal experiences and life beyond the school.
+Questions provide a framework, purpose, and direction for learning and a connection to students' experiences and life beyond the school.
 They also invite and encourage students to pose their own questions for deeper understanding.

 When overarching questions anchor the curriculum, it becomes more obvious that addressing topics/issues in isolation is a mistake.
-Further, how will Grade 4 students gain a deep understanding of complex ideas (e.g., How do we define "self"?) if they encounter them only once?
+Further, how will Grade 5 students gain a deep understanding of complex ideas (e.g., What are challenges to holistic well-being?) if they encounter them only once?
 Providing opportunities for students to think again about ideas promotes critical and creative thinking.

 Building on what students already know is important when asking questions and discovering possible answers.
-Examples of questions to support deeper understanding in Grade 4 Health Education include:
+Examples of questions to support deeper understanding in Grade 5 Health Education include: